hdShang/arxiv-daily/docs/cs-AI/2025-09-04/papers/250904646v1-towards-personalized-explanations-for-health-simulations-a-mixed-met.md

 ---
 layout: default
-title: Towards Personalized Explanations for Health Simulations: A Mixed-Methods Framework for Stakeholder-Centric Summarization
+title: "Towards Personalized Explanations for Health Simulations: A Mixed-Methods Framework for Stakeholder-Centric Summarization"
 ---

 # Towards Personalized Explanations for Health Simulations: A Mixed-Methods Framework for Stakeholder-Centric Summarization